-To be safe, avoid giving your parrot unshelled nuts.
-The shell itself will not be a danger.
-It’s the mold that may exist within.
-Parrots are fully capable of tearing apart the thicker shells of walnuts or the softer shells of peanuts.
-In fact, this process will be very entertaining and serve as enrichment.
+Avoid giving your parrot unshelled nuts due to the mold that may exist within.
+Parrots are capable of tearing apart the thicker shells of walnuts or the softer shells of peanuts.
+In fact, this process will serve as enrichment.

-However, there are dangers to consider.
-Mold can more easily hide within an unshelled nut.
+However, mold can more easily hide within an unshelled nut.
 You will not be aware the nut is contaminated until the shell is opened and your parrot has already eaten it.
-Because of this, it’s wise to shell any nuts before giving them to your parrot.
-For denser nuts, like hazelnuts or walnuts, the bird will still enjoy gnawing through the nut itself.
+So, it’s wise to shell any nuts before feeding them to your parrot.
+For denser nuts, like hazelnuts or walnuts, your parrot will still enjoy gnawing through the nut itself.